This blog may contain affiliate links. Read our disclosure policy for more info.

 About the Franz Josef Glacier Walk

 The Franz Josef Glacier walk is the best way to view the Franz Josef Glacier without paying for a tour.
-The walk to the glacier is an easy hike and is around 4km return.
+The walk to the glacier is an easy hike and is around 4 km (2.5 mi) return.
 The trail is considered a must-do on any South Island itinerary.

-The trail is very well maintained in most places.
+The walk takes about 1.5 hours in total to complete depending on your speed and how long you spend looking at the glacier.
+In my experience, the trail was very well maintained in most places.
 However, during the Franz Josef Valley hike, you do have to cross two small streams that involve stepping stones in order to stay dry.
 If you’re not confident with this, it’s best to hike with others.

-You cannot camp on the trail nor in the carpark at the trailhead.
+You cannot camp on the trail nor in the parking lot at the trailhead.
 However, with the Glacier Walk being so close to Franz Josef town, you can simply stay there.

-The walk starts from the Franz Josef Glacier walk carpark located only 5 minutes by car from the town of Franz Josef.
+The walk starts from the Franz Josef Glacier walk parking lot located only 5 minutes by car from the town of Franz Josef.
 From the town, drive south on Highway 6 until you cross the long one-way bridge, then turn left.

-Once there, you can park your car in the large carpark.
-This carpark is for day use only and you cannot park here overnight.
-In fact, the carpark is locked at around 10 pm.
+Once there, you can park your car in the large parking lot.
+This parking lot is for day use only and you cannot park here overnight.
+In fact, the parking lot is locked at around 10 pm.

-You can either drive to the carpark or take a shuttle from town.
+You can either drive to the parking lot or take a shuttle from town.
 The company that runs the shuttle is Glacier Shuttle Charter.
 The cost of the shuttle is $12.50 for a round trip.

 Yes.
 In fact, during my stay, I saw many people walking from the town to the start of the hike.
 This, however, will add an extra couple of hours to the total hike time.